dotnet/csharplang/proposals/lambda-improvements.md

 A method group might refer to extension methods.
 Normally method group resolution searches for extension methods lazily, only iterating through successive namespace scopes until extension methods are found that match the target type.
 But to determine the natural type will require searching all namespace scopes.
 To minimize unnecessary binding, natural type should be calculated only in cases where there is no target type.

-Requiring a method group to contain a single method means that adding an overload (including an extension method overload) for a method that previously had no overloads is a breaking change.
+Requiring a method group to contain a single method means that adding an overload (including an extension method overload) for a method that previously had no overloads is a breaking change if the original method was used as a method group with inferred type.

 The delegate type for the lambda or method group and parameter types `P1, ..., Pn` and return type `R` is:
 - if any parameter or return value is not by value, or there are more than 16 parameters, or any of the parameter types or return are not valid type arguments (say, `(int* p) => { }`), then the delegate is a synthesized `internal` anonymous delegate type with signature that matches the lambda or method group, and with parameter names `arg1, ..., argn` or `arg` if a single parameter;